Sunday, June 5, 2011

 4. Write the Our Father on strips of paper or card stock.
 Cut out strips and glue strips of the Our Father in the proper order on a piece of construction paper.
 (For younger students you can do this together as a group activity.)
 You can also play this as a game by dividing the class into teams and give each team the strips of the Our Father.
 See which team can put it in the proper order the fastest.

-The three activities below are free, however they can only to be used for classroom and personal use.
-They may not be published on any websites or other electronic media, or distributed in newsletters, bulletins, or any other form or sold for profit.
+This game below is free, however it can only to be used for classroom and personal use.
+It may not be published on any websites or other electronic media, or distributed in newsletters, bulletins, or any other form or sold for profit.
 Reproduction or retransmission of any materials, in whole or in part, in any manner, is not permitted.
-All graphics/images/clipart etc. used on these activities are not my own and are from various internet sources.
+All graphics/images/clipart etc. used on all activities are not my own and are from various internet sources.

-The Lord's Prayer File Folder Game: (Catholic version of Debbie's ffg)
+The Lord's Prayer File Folder Game- A fun way to practice and see how well you know the Lord’s Prayer.
+(Catholic version of Debbie's ffg)

 faithfirst.com- Cut out words and put the words in order.
 Paste the words in order on a piece of construction paper.